Basile STARYNKEVITCH

 Meta-programming, i.e. automatic and dynamic generation of programs (from a higher level representation) is an interesting (but underused) approach for many problems.

 Memory management should be done thru a garbage collector.
-Dealing explicitly with memory deallocation (like in C and C++) is a lost of time for both the coder and the machine.
-When I have to code in C a non trivial program, I either use H.Boehm's conservative GC or code my own GC like in Qish.
+Dealing explicitly with memory deallocation (like in C and C++) is a loss of time for both the coder and the machine.
+When I have to code in C a non-trivial program, I often either use H.Boehm's conservative GC or code my own GC like in Qish.

 Recent Publications